hannesdatta/course-odcm/content/docs/project/workplan/activity3.md

 # Activity #3: Extraction Design

 ## Overview
+- Type: Meetup with your team during the coaching session
-- Type: Team presentation with screen shots from the website/API that illustrate the design choices
+- Goal: prepare team presentation with screen shots from the website/API that illustrate the design choices
+- Presentation specifics
-- Duration: 3 minutes per team + 2 minutes discussion (please pick one person to present/lead the discussion)
+    - please target a presentation time of 3 minutes per team (+ 2 minutes discussion)
+    - please pick one person to present; others can contribute in the discussion

+## Preparation before the activity

-- Before starting, carefully reread the relevant sections in ["Fields of Gold"](https://doi.org/10.1177%2F00222429221100750).
+- Before the session, carefully reread the relevant sections in ["Fields of Gold"](https://doi.org/10.1177%2F00222429221100750).

 ## Deliverables

-- Prepare a presentation, covering
+During the coaching session, start preparing a presentation, covering
     - Title page: Team number & brief description of (updated) motivation for data context
     - Slide 1: Which information to extract from which pages/endpoints?
 (Challenge #2.1)
     - Slide 2: Which seeds to use as a starting point of the data collection?
 (Challenge #2.2)